hermanbanken/ngx_upstream_jdomain/README.markdown

 	make
 	make install

+Alternatively, you can use the module as a dynamic module.
+This allows you to use a maintained NGINX base image.
+Extract the module `.so` file from the docker build of this repository & place it into /etc/nginx/modules.
+Then load it using:

+	load_module modules/ngx_http_upstream_jdomain_module.so;

 Usage:

 	upstream backend {
-		hostname www.brightcove.com; #port=80
+		hostname example.com;
-		#hostname www.brightcove.com port=8080; #port=8080
+		#hostname example.com port=8080 interval=5;
 	}

-	resolver 8.8.8.8; #Your Local DNS Server
+	resolver 8.8.8.8; #Your Local DNS Server (use 127.0.0.11 for Docker)

 directive `hostname`:

 	* Syntax: hostname <domain-name> [port=80] [max_ips=20] [interval=1] [retry_off] [no_fail]
 	* Context:    upstream
 	* port:       Backend's listening port.
 	* max_ips:    IP buffer size.
 	* interval:   How many seconds to resolve domain name.
 	* retry_off:  Do not retry if one IP fails.
 	* no_fail:    Do not exit with error in case domain name resolution fails at startup.

 See https://www.nginx.com/resources/wiki/modules/domain_resolve/ for details.